DeepWear: Adaptive Local Offloading for On-Wearable Deep Learning

-We confirm the benefit of partial offloading through controlled experiments.
-Figure~\ref{fig:inception_partition} plots the energy consumption (broken down into the wearable and the handheld parts) with different partition points for the \emph{Inception} model.
-The left-most and right-most bars correspond to handheld-only and wearable-only processing, respectively.
-As shown, executing the model locally without offloading is the most energy-efficient for the handheld, while offloading the whole task to the handheld consumes the least mount energy for the wearable.
-However, users often care about the battery life of both devices, therefore we need to find a optimal partition to achieve the least total energy consumption.
-In this case, the overall optimal partition point resides in an internal layer ($AvgPool\_0a/AvgPool$) that is neither input nor output.
+As shown in Figure~\ref{fig:inception_partition}, executing the model locally without offloading is the most energy-efficient for the handheld, while offloading the whole task to the handheld consumes the least amount of energy for the wearable.
+However, users often care about the battery life of both devices, therefore we need to find an optimal partition to achieve the least total energy consumption.
+In this case, the overall optimal partition point resides in an internal layer (L16).
 Doing such a partial offloading helps save around 84\% and 29\% of energy compared to the wearable-only and handheld-only strategies, respectively.

-Similarly, we found sometimes performing partial offloading helps minimize the overall latency, because an internal layer may yield a small intermediate output compared to the original input size, thus reducing the network transmission delay.
-Also sometimes partial offloading incurs better tradeoffs between energy and latency compared to the wearable/handheld-only schemes.
+Using the same setup as that in Figure~\ref{fig:inception_partition}, Figure~\ref{fig:inception_partition_latency} plots the end-to-end latency with different partition points for the \emph{GoogLeNet} model.
+As shown, performing partial offloading may also help minimize the overall latency (L14 in Figure~\ref{fig:inception_partition_latency}).
+This is because an internal layer may yield a small intermediate output compared to the original input size, thus reducing the network transmission delay.
 Therefore, a key design decision we make for \framework is to support partial offloading.

-In conclusion, developing an offloading framework for wearable devices with various aforementioned factors considered is very challenging.
+\mysection{The \framework Design} Our measurements in Section~\ref{sec:back} indicate that it is challenging to develop an offloading framework for wearables with various factors being considered.
 We thus argue that flexible and efficient DL offloading support should be provided as a ready-made service to all applications, as opposed to being handled by app developers in an ad-hoc manner.
-To this end, we propose a holistic framework called \framework.
-It is provided as a library with simple APIs exposed, and helps applications optimally determine \emph{whether or not to offload, how to offload, and what to offload} with user preferences, partial offloading, and offloading policies taken into account.
-We next describe the design details of \framework.
+To this end, we propose a holistic framework called \framework, which can help applications optimally determine \emph{whether or not, how, and what to offload}.
+We now describe the design details of \framework whose design goals include the following.